 The historic Georgia Theatre concert hall straddles the divide, by hosting big names in its main space and bands with no pedigree at its rooftop bar.
 Elsewhere, The Foundry is another similar space blending craft beer, soul food, and great music.

-Roughly 100 kilometres north of Athens is Helen, a town which has the feeling of somewhere several thousand kilometres away in Germany’s Bavaria.
+Roughly 62 miles north of Athens is Helen, a town which has the feeling of somewhere several thousand miles away in Germany’s Bavaria.

 Located in the Blue Ridge Mountains, Helen has been deliberately constructed to resemble a village of southern Germany, complete with steeply-pitched roofs, wooden balconies, and (carved) bears.